kptdev/kpt/site/content/en/guides/producer/functions/ts/develop/_index.md

 #### Using a GKE Cluster

 You can also use a deployed cluster in GKE.
-The beta k8s feature is avilable only when using GKE's `--enable-kubernetes-alpha` flag, as seen here:
+The beta k8s feature is available only when using GKE's `--enable-kubernetes-alpha` flag, as seen here:

 ```sh